 Nevertheless, the CFA exam is known as the hardest exam in finance.
 In fact, it’s one of the hardest in the world.
 However, the CFA is the qualification to get if you’re certain you want a career in finance or investment.
 Plus, the CFA will give you a long-term plan to maximize your lifetime earning potential.

 When it comes to ease of attainment, the CIA has a definite edge.
 Besides, it can be completed in less than a year instead of multiple years.
 What’s more, the total costs and study time are much less.
 This fact also gives the CIA an advantage in flexibility.
 Since the number of resources you’re sinking into it isn’t enormous, the CIA is more reasonable to pursue.

 Is the CIA or CFA right for you?
 Since the jobs these qualifications prepare you for are largely different, one issue to consider is what job you want.
 Are you looking for something in the field of internal auditing?
-Or is investment banking and research more interesting to you?
-If you’re early in your career and can’t decide, talk to professionals in both career tracks before making a decision.
+Or are investment banking and research more interesting to you?
+If you’re early in your career and can’t decide, talk to professionals in both career tracks before deciding.